 Blog 34: Passover's Link to the Eighth Day

-Elohim set Israel’s unique calendar in motion on creation day four, for it truly belongs to all humans to remember and celebrate God’s Spirit ordering life over tohu and bohu.
-Our salvation from decay to life solemnized in the calendar belongs to every believer, commemorating with rejoicing all that Yeshua has done and will do when He returns.
-By the blood of the Lamb, the Passover sacrifice memorializes YHWH’s protection of His people from judgment, freeing us to walk with Him, receiving His voice.
-And it has its correlative return in the last holyday of the seventh month, the Eighth Day.
+Elohim established Israel’s unique calendar on the fourth day of creation.
+It belongs to all His image bearers to remember and celebrate God’s Spirit ordering life and overcoming tohu and bohu.
+Solemnized in this calendar, our salvation, from decay to life, belongs to every believer, commemorating with joy all that Yeshua has done and will do upon His return.
+Through the blood of the Lamb, the Passover sacrifice memorializes YHWH’s protection of His people from judgment, freeing us to walk with Him and hear His voice.
+Its corresponding counterpart is found in the last holy day of the seventh month, the Eighth Day.

 The holyday timeline shows spring’s Passover and Days of Unleavened Bread (1 + 7) mirrored in autumn’s Feast of Tabernacles and Eighth Day (7 + 1).
-Israel experienced the Feast of Unleavened Bread when they left Egypt in flight to Yam Suph under the cloud and pillar of fire.
-Similarly, Sukkot (meaning tents) reminded Israel that, after Sinai, YHWH dwelt in a tent with them in the wilderness, guiding, protecting, and providing.
-Both these holyday periods of YHWH shaping Israel are marked by the number seven.
-But what is shared between Passover and the Eighth Day?
+Israel experienced the Feast of Unleavened Bread when they fled Egypt toward the Yam Suph, guided by the cloud and pillar of fire.
+Likewise, Sukkot, meaning “tents,” reminded Israel that after Sinai, YHWH dwelt in a tent with them in the wilderness, guiding them by the cloud, protecting, and providing for them.
+Both holyday periods of YHWH shaping Israel are marked by the number seven.
+But what connects Passover to the Eighth Day?

-When the configuration of the holydays is viewed chiastically, that which Passover begins is wholly fulfilled on the Eighth Day, making their product one.
-The chiasmus’ two outer frames also point to the center axial pair, Passover points to Pentecost, and the Eighth Day points to the Feast of Trumpets.
-John’s eight Gospel signs are arranged in this symmetrical literary pattern.
-Additionally, in the sequenced revelation of YHWH’s names, YHWH-jireh is the first and has its fullness in the eighth, YHWH-shammah.
-The covenant God who sees and provides, associated with Passover, unveils the fruit of His work in YHWH-shammah, the Eighth Day’s covenant God dwelling on earth with us.
-Likewise, Zechariah’s eight-night visions show in the first vision the world at ease and Israel oppressed by foreign domination, arousing YHWH’s jealous love, and in his eighth vision, Babel’s system is destroyed, leaving restored Israel to carry God’s atoning forgiveness to all people and God’s spirit is at rest.
+When the configuration of the holydays is viewed chiastically, what Passover begins is fully completed on the Eighth Day, making their outcome the same.
+The outer frames of the chiasmus also point to the central axial pair: Passover points to Pentecost, and the Eighth Day points to the Feast of Trumpets.
+This symmetrical literary pattern is also seen in John’s eight Gospel signs.
+Additionally, in the sequence of YHWH’s names, YHWH-jireh is the first and reaches fullness in the eighth, YHWH-shammah.
+The covenant God who sees and provides, associated with Passover, reveals the fruit of His work in YHWH-shammah, the Eighth Day’s covenant God living with us on earth.
+Similarly, Zechariah’s eight night visions show, in the first vision, the world at ease and Israel oppressed by foreign powers, stirring YHWH’s jealous love.
+In his eighth vision, Babel’s system has been destroyed, leaving restored Israel to carry God’s atoning forgiveness to all people, and God’s Spirit is at rest.

-The number eight signifies a new beginning, coming after a completed seven.
-This is why circumcision was on the eighth day, a human’s new beginning into the covenant blessings, symbolizing the putting off of the flesh, becoming circumcised in heart to do the will of God.
-The ultimate restoration of new humans living in fellowship with their Creator, all resurrections appear as eighth days.
-Remembering that flesh and blood cannot inherit the kingdom of God, an eighth-day resurrection depicts our change from mortal to immortality, from corruption to incorruption, fully returned to God and living by and through the power of His Holy Spirit.
+Following the completion of seven days, the number eight represents a new beginning.
+Circumcision on the eighth day marked a human’s new beginning as a member of the covenant blessings, signifying the putting off of the flesh and becoming circumcised in heart to do the will of God.
+The ultimate restoration of new creation humans who live in fellowship with their Creator occurs through the resurrection that happens at the end of seven days, beginning the eighth day.
+Remembering that flesh and blood cannot inherit the kingdom of God, the resurrection is our change from mortality to immortality, from corruption to incorruption, and our full return to God, living by and through the power of His Holy Spirit.
 It reverses our exile from the Garden.
-What the blood of the Lamb provided, the freedom to walk with YHWH to His holy mountain, receive His instructions, and journey in His presence to the land, results in His people embodying His laws, His will, before the nations.
+What the blood of the Lamb provided—the freedom to walk with YHWH to His holy mountain, receive His instructions, and journey in His presence to the land—results in His people embodying His laws and His will before the nations.

 Takeaway:

-Passover’s interchange with the Eighth Day shows the antecedent and consequence.
-The Passover sacrifice at the door to Eden allows us to enter the Garden of God’s presence, hear His voice, and walk with Him.
-In the Garden, the new covenant priests and holy nation embody God’s will, the ethics of His law, and serve the Lamb’s invitation to all nations to hear His voice and come into the new Jerusalem.
-Passover reverses our deafness to God’s voice and our exile.
+Passover’s connection with the Eight Day shows cause and effect.
+The Passover sacrifice at Eden’s entrance allows us to pass through the fire of the swords, enter God’s Garden, hear His voice, and walk with Him.
+In the Garden, the new covenant priests and holy nation embody God’s will, uphold the ethics of His law, and serve the Lamb’s invitation to all nations to hear His voice and enter the new Jerusalem.
+Passover restores our ability to hear God’s voice and brings us back from exile.

 Fun Factors:

-The beginning (1) and end (8) of the signs reveal that growth actuates Light’s power to transform material to spirit with an exponential 360° return times ten.
+The beginning (1) and end (8) of John’s signs show that growth activates Light’s power to transform matter into spirit, with an exponential 360° return multiplied times ten.

 John 20:31 But these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name = 14642 = 2 × 7321.